QuTech-Delft/qx-simulator/docs/dev-guide/dev-guide.md

 by Samuel Jaques and Thomas Häner.
 Note however that QX simulator was developed independently and the internal implementation differs.

-This way to represent a quantum state is, in many cases, very beneficial in terms of simulation runtime and memory usage.
+Representing a quantum state in this way is, in many cases, very beneficial in terms of simulation runtime and memory usage.

 ### Error models